 Don’t attempt to make both the hors d’oeuvres and the cocktails, buy one pre-made and make the other.
 What I tend to do, is buy the hors d’oeuvres readymade, as these can be quite fiddly and time-consuming and then I make up a couple of simple cocktails.

-You could even look for cocktail recipes that can be made up in advance, kept in the fridge and then served as and when your guests arrive.
+You could even look for cocktail recipes that can be made up in advance, kept in the fridge, and then served as and when your guests arrive.

-Do lots of preparation beforehand
+Do lots of preparation

 Hire crockery and linen